 HORSEBACK RIDING: Follow the direction of the lead staff person during high wind and / or electrical and lightning storms.
 Dismount horses and follow the directions of the staff for care of the horses.
 Rides will be suspended by the staff leader if weather conditions will not allow a safe journey.
-Program will reopen at the staff person's judgment - in consult with administration - those conditions are safe.
+Program will reopen when the staff members - in consultation with administration - determine those conditions are safe.